GLASS20/MujinaBaseV2/README.md

 Unlike Mujina-Public, MujinaBaseV2 is based on RuntimeJarLoader, which starts a local webserver to host the jar, and constructs a new URLClassLoader with the jar's url. \
 Therefore, I've decided to reuse that name, credit to  [lattiahirvio](https://github.com/lattiahirvio) for coming up with the name.

-It is very unlikely that the original Mujina project, which was supposed to be a fully functional client, will ever come to be, as I've decided to move away from minecraft, and so have other members.
+It is very unlikely that the original Mujina project, which was supposed to be a fully functional client, will ever come to be, as I've decided to move away from minecraft, and so have other members.\
+RuntimeJarLoader test

 # Disclaimer
 There is no guarrantee that this base can actually be used to build a functional cheat (not tested), or to fit any other particular purpose \